 Conclusion

-Data preprocessing is the prerequisite for making the machine learning model be able to read the data set and learn from the same.
-Any machine learning model is able to learn only when the data consists of no redundancy, no noise (outliers), and only such values that are numerical.
+Data preprocessing is the prerequisite for making the machine learning model able to read the dataset and learn from the same.
+Any machine learning model can learn only when the data consists of no redundancy, no noise (outliers), and only such numerical values.

 Hence, we discussed how to make the machine learning model learn with data it understands the best, learns from and performs with every time.